HarkjinDev/Security/Reverse/HackMe/Level2/readme.md

 ## This level's goal

-- run the command in vi/vim editor
+- Run the command in vi/vim editor

 ***